 It can happen as a result of many factors.
 It’s often possible to see many people who are suffering from this problem.
 However, they may not know the reasons why, or have taken proper measures to prevent it.
 It’s important to be able to identify the reasons so that you can seek the correct treatment.
 Or, simply so you can prevent it in the future.

 - Excess heat can cause fluid to come from the blood vessels without the tissues being able to absorb it all.

-- Jobs in which you might spend a long time in the same position, and also long journeys, where you’re sat down for a long time, can cause a build up of fluid.
+- Jobs in which you might spend a long time in the same position, as well as long journeys, where you’re sitting down for a long time, can cause a build-up of fluid.

 It’s clear that we can’t change the temperature outside.
 What we can recommend is help the body with a better daily intake of water.

-- Diets which contain excess salt and little protein are the perfect combination for developing symptoms.
-An excess of sodium changes the process which regulates water in the body.
+- A diet which contains excess salt and little protein is the perfect combination for developing symptoms.
+An excess of sodium changes the process that regulates water in the body.

-- Periods are generally accompanied by the retention of liquid.
+- Periods are generally accompanied by an increase in liquid retention.
 Because of this, women can spend many days with abdominal inflammation.
-Generally, there is nothing you can do, it’s a temporary situation.
+Generally, there is nothing you can do, but it’s a temporary situation.

 - Cirrhosis makes it difficult for water to circulate through the liver.
-Thereby causing retention in the abdomen and lower extremities.
+This causes fluid retention in the abdomen and lower extremities.

-- Taking corticoid-based medication, some anti-inflammatories, or medications for treating illness such as diabetes can cause fluid retention as a side-effect.
+Corticoid-based medication, some anti-inflammatories, or medications for treating illness such as diabetes can result in fluid retention as a side effect.

-When it comes to resting, it’s important to make available all the time you need to recuperate fully.
+When it comes to rest, it’s important to make available all the time you need to recuperate fully.
 Put a cushion under your feet so that the blood can flow more easily.

-Even more important than changing your habits is to consult with a doctor.
-The sooner you know the causes for your fluid retention the sooner they will be able to prescribe an appropriate treatment.
+Even more important than changing your habits is to see a doctor.
+The sooner you know the causes for your water retention the sooner they will be able to prescribe an appropriate treatment.